DigitalMitford/DM_documentation/SI_Occupations_Guide.md

     * curate
     * minister
     * priest (Use for Catholic clergy as well as Greek/Roman clergy.
 Do not use priestess.)
+    * composer (for composers of religious music)
+    * musician (for musical performers in church settings and religious contexts)

 * **educator**